Selective covering properties of product spaces, II: gamma spaces: theory and more applications

-Corollary \ref{cor:1} strengthens Babinkostova's Corollary 2.5 in \cite{Bab09}, where the spaces $\Cp(X)$ and $\Cp(Y)$ satisfy the weaker property $\sone(\rmD,\rmD)$.\footnote{Indeed, Babinkostova's space are provably not \FU{}.
-Thus, with this extra fact, these results become incomparable.} Corollary \ref{cor:1} can be used to reproduce a result of Barman and Dow \cite[Theorem 2.24]{BarmanDow}.
-The Barman--Dow Theorem is identical to Corollary \ref{cor:2} below, except that their countable spaces are not topological groups.
+Corollary~\ref{cor:1} strengthens Babinkostova's Corollary 2.5 in~\cite{Bab09}, where the spaces $\Cp(X)$ and $\Cp(Y)$ satisfy the weaker property $\sone(\rmD,\rmD)$.
+In fact, Babinkostova's space are provably not \FU{}.
+When this extra feature is taken into account, the results become incomparable.
+Corollary~\ref{cor:1} can be used to reproduce a result of Barman and Dow~\cite[Theorem 2.24]{BarmanDow}.
+The Barman--Dow Theorem is identical to Corollary~\ref{cor:2} below, except that their countable spaces are not topological groups.

 \bcor[CH] There are countable abelian \FU{} topological groups $A$ and $B$ such that the product group $A\x B$ does not satisfy $\sfin(\rmD,\rmD)$ or $\sfin(\Om_0,\Om_0)$. \ecor \bpf It suffices to consider $\sfin(\rmD,\rmD)$.
-Indeed, according to \cite[Proposition 2.3(2)]{BBMT}, every separable space with countable fan tightness satisfies $\sfin(\rmD,\rmD)$.
+Indeed, according to~\cite[Proposition 2.3(2)]{BBMT}, every separable space with countable fan tightness satisfies $\sfin(\rmD,\rmD)$.

-Let $X$ and $Y$ be as in Corollary \ref{cor:1}.
+Let $X$ and $Y$ be as in Corollary~\ref{cor:1}.
 Let $\seq{D_n}{n\in\N}$ be a sequence of countable dense subsets of $\Cp(X)\x\Cp(Y)$ witnessing the failure of $\sfin(\rmD,\rmD)$ for $\Cp(X)\x\Cp(Y)$.
 Let $A$ and $B$ be the groups generated by the projections of $\Un_n D_n$ on the first and second coordinates, respectively.
 As being \FU{} is hereditary, the countable groups $A$ and $B$ are \FU{}.
 As $A\x B$ contains $D_0$, it is dense in $\Cp(X)\x\Cp(Y)$.
 The sets $D_n$ are contained in $A\x B$, and are dense (in particular) there.
 Assume that there are finite sets $F_n\sub D_n$ for $n\in\N$ such that $\Un_nF_n$ is dense in $A\x B$.
 Then $\Un_nF_n$ is dense in $\Cp(X)\x\Cp(Y)$, a contradiction. \epf

-To what extent is \CH{} necessary for Theorem \ref{thm:nonprod}?
+To what extent is \CH{} necessary for Theorem~\ref{thm:nonprod}?
 Typically, in the field of selection principles, Martin's Axiom suffices to establish consequences of \CH{}.
 Surprisingly, this is not the case here.
-The following theorem is an immediate consequence of a result of Barman and Dow \cite[Theorem 3.3]{BarmanDow2}.
+The following theorem is an immediate consequence of a result of Barman and Dow~\cite[Theorem 3.3]{BarmanDow2}.
 PFA stands for the Proper Forcing Axiom, an axiom that is strictly stronger than Martin's Axiom.